amira5kj/Sales-Data-Analysis-Excel/README.md

 ## About Dataset
 The dataset contains sales records for a small shop, it consist of four files each have the same unormalized table. ␣␣ **Dataset columns**
-Order ID, Order Date,	Ship Date, Ship Mode,Sales,	Quantity, Discount and Profit.␣␣ Customer ID, Customer Name and Segment.//
+Order ID, Order Date,	Ship Date, Ship Mode,Sales,	Quantity, Discount and Profit.<br>
+Customer ID, Customer Name and Segment.//
 Country,	City,	State,	Postal Code and	Region.// Product ID,	Category,	Sub-Category and Product Name.//